-Amanda Bloom’s work appears or is forthcoming in The Atlantic, Architectural Digest, The Rumpus, Storm Cellar, matchbook, Narratively, About Place Journal, “Spectral Lines: Poems about Scientists” from Alternating Current Press, and “Where Does Your Capital Lie?” from National Monument Press.
+Amanda Bloom’s work appears or is forthcoming in The Atlantic, Architectural Digest, The Rumpus, Storm Cellar, matchbook, Narratively, About Place Journal, Medium, “Spectral Lines: Poems about Scientists” from Alternating Current Press, and “Where Does Your Capital Lie?” from National Monument Press.

 Her short story “Charles” was a finalist in the Fall 2017 Arcturus Award for Fiction and a nominee for the Pushcart Prize.
 “A Hopeful Animal,” published in The Cardiff Review, was a finalist in the 2018 Iowa Review Award for Fiction.
 She is a fiction editor at the New Haven Review, and she earned a Connecticut Artist Emerging Recognition Award for fiction in 2018.